christina-grannas/swagger-test/user-testing/checkout-js.md

 ## UI theme

-You can change the style of the checkout UI by specifying, fonts, colors, button styles etc by setting properties on the `theme` parameter object passed to the Checkout constructor.
+You can change the style of the checkout UI by specifying, fonts, colors, button styles and more using a `theme` object.
+It can be passed to the `Checkout` [constructor](#constructor) or by using the [`setTheme()`](#set-theme-method) method.
+A `theme` object contains the following properties:

-All property values are strings, and must be valid css.
-The following properties can be specified:

 | Property              | Description
 |-----------------------|-----------
-| `textColor`           | Affects all text except links. <br>Panel text can be overridden separately.
+| `textColor`           | Affects all text except links.
+Panel text can be overridden separately.
-| `linkColor`           | Color to be used for links. <br>Links with text can be overridden separately.
+| `linkColor`           | Color to be used for links.
+Links with text can be overridden separately.
 | `fontFamily`          | Any [Google font](https://fonts.google.com).
 String, default `"Roboto"`
 | `backgroundColor`     | Background color.
 Any CSS color.
 | `placeholderColor`    | Placeholder color.
 Any CSS color.